 During the taste tests, each judge is given a sheet to take notes on commenting on the appearance, flavour, and texture of the cake and giving it a score from one to five.
 One is poor and five is exceptional.
 Only products that scored three and above have been included in this roundup.

 Judges considered a good cake to be moist and juicy with plump fruits that have been well soaked.
 Judges also looked at how visually attractive the cake was.
 They also considered the texture of the cake, it should not be crumbly in texture and slice well.

 Most of the cakes submitted this year were traditional fruit cakes with marzipan and icing and had differing levels of decoration.
 There were also a few alternatives that had a Christmas design but were sponge-based.

 Meet the experts: Tried and tasted by...

-Jess is the Group Food Editor at Future PLC, working across brands in the woman’s lifestyle group, including Woman and Home, Woman’s Weekly, Woman, Woman’s Own, Chat, womanandhome.com and Goodto.com.
+Jess is Food Editor at Future plc, working across brands in the woman’s lifestyle group, including Woman & Home, Woman’s Weekly, Woman, Woman’s Own, Chat, womanandhome.com and Goodto.com.
 An experienced recipe writer, food stylist and home economist, Jess honed her skills in print and digital food media, working with well known brands such as Great British Bake Off, Tastemade US and UK, and Slimming World to name a few.